Skip to main content

 Your Personal Injury Case Enters the Discovery Phase

-This can last six months to a year and requires each party investigates what the other side’s legal claims and defenses are.
+This can last six months to a year, requiring each party to investigate the other side’s legal claims and defenses.
 Questions, document requests, and depositions are all gathered during this stage.

 You Discuss Mediation and Negotiation

 Towards the end of the discovery stage, lawyers will often discuss settlement.
 If they cannot settle by discussing themselves, your case will go to mediation.
-That process involves which both clients and lawyers, together with a professional, neutral third-party mediator to try and resolve the case.
+That process involves clients, lawyers, and a professional, neutral third-party mediator to try to resolve the case.

 You Go to Trial